-Read the various periodicals on the net, and you’ll find the words earn, deserve, and merit listed as interchangeable.
+Read various periodicals on the net, and you’ll see the words earn, deserve, and merit defined in an almost interchangeable manner.
 Various periodicals conflate these three words so often that they might be some of the few words, in the usage war of words, that the prescriptive dictionaries (1) and the descriptive dictionaries (2) agree upon.
 Read blogs that make a serious attempt at getting the definitions correct, and the reader will find that if the writer does not consider these three words synonyms, they consider them derivatives of one another.

 “You think you should be afforded love simply by being?”
 I would ask the deserving person.
 “Do you think that you should be able to walk up to a total stranger on the street and inform them that you are a good person, and therefore deserving of love, and that they should do their civic duty, as a good citizen of the world, and love you?
 If that’s what you think, you’ll probably achieve the type of love you deserve.”

 The point is that by being deserving the individual opens up a whole can of why, for those that are asked to believe it.
 ‘Why do I deserve,’ should be the first question a person asks themselves, and ‘why am I more deserving than anyone else’ should be the next, and all of the answers should culminate in self-evident facts and figures that result in the definitions of the words ‘merit’ and ‘earn’.